Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 `RecipeOutputItem`s controls how an output is generated when the recipe is crafted.
-It can be a single item (see `RecipeOutputItemStack`, `RecipeOutputSlimefunItem`), or a group of items each with a certain weight of being output (see `RecipeOutputGroup`).
+It can be a single item (see `RecipeOutputItemStack`, `RecipeOutputSlimefunItem`), or it can draw a single item from a weighted set of items (see `RecipeOutputGroup`).
 To output multiple items, specify multiple `RecipeOutputItem`s in the `RecipeOutput`